Be Inspired Blog - Arizona

 Benefits of Softscaped Landscaping

 Real turf/grass, meanwhile, helps cool the area as it releases water into the atmosphere through evaporation.
 Other softscape features like shrubs, vines, groundcovers and trees can also help cool things down and reduce the load on your air conditioner.
 In order to limit water demands, you may choose to incorporate these items into an area that was originally a large traditional lawn—and instead opt for a limited turf area (smaller lawn).
+Applying mulch to these areas can further enhance moisture retention and reduce the amount of water required to sustain healthy plant growth.

 Beat the Heat Buildup

 Energy-efficient landscaping requires a little bit of basic knowledge about how heat moves through your home.
 Walls, windows, roofs and glass doors all absorb the sun’s radiant heat and bring in hot outdoor temperatures through conduction or infiltration.
 Shading your property with shade trees and shrubs can slow that exchange of hot air for cool by cooling outdoor surfaces and reducing the rate at which they absorb heat.
+Mulch can also contribute to this cooling effect by covering exposed soil, which prevents heat from radiating upwards.

 Make Shade

 A tree’s growth rate, and the shape and density of its canopy, determine its shade value and potential energy savings.
 A fast-growing tree may offer shade faster but is likely to be less hardy than a slow-growing counterpart.
 Look for trees that produce a dense canopy with multi-directional branches and light-colored, smooth leaves.
 When you plant it, make sure to take into account the size it will be at full maturity, and the amount of space needed to develop a healthy root system.
 Ensure you're providing your new tree with the water it needs as it grows, and when it's first planted and is working to establish its root system.
+Surrounding trees with a thick mulch layer helps retain soil moisture and protect young roots from extreme temperatures.

 Plant shorter trees or taller shrubs along the sides of your home to deflect the afternoon sun away, and take advantage of the cooling effect they can have on the ground around your home.
 Training hardy vines to grow on vertical trellises along your home’s exterior also helps deflect the sun and prevent the walls of your home from absorbing heat.